-The Town Council wishes to encourage every eligible voter to use their vote to support this plan.
 The Localism Act has provided Uppingham with its first ever opportunity to be more than just a statutory consultee on planning matters.
 At times, in the past, the majority view in the town has been disregarded.
-Voting for this first ever Uppingham Neighbourhood Plan should ensure that the views of the local community prevail.
+The 'making' of Uppingham's first ever Neighbourhood Plan should ensure that the views of the local community prevail.

-A Neighbourhood Plan approved by its community will become a statutory section of the Local Plan.
+A Neighbourhood Plan once approved by its community and 'made' by its local planning authority becomes a statutory section of the Local Plan.
 Rutland County Council is supporting this plan and has agreed to recognise the proposals and local policies within it.